On the decomposition into Discrete, type II and type III $C^*$-algebras: Some special cases

 $1)\Leftrightarrow 7)$.
 This is precisely \cite[Proposition 2.9]{AM94}. \end{prf}

+If $\pr(A)$ is extremely disconnected, we know from the above that there are bijection correspondences between $\proj(ZM(A))\cup \{0\}$, the set of normal ideals of $A$, the set of normal ideals of $M(A)$ as well as the set of normal ideals of $ZM(A)$.

-If $\pr(A)$ is extremely disconnected, the map $\Delta$ in Statement 6 is actually a bijection.
-On the other hand, in the case when $A$ unital, the implication $1)\Rightarrow 6)$ also follows implicitly from \cite[Theorem 2.1]{Some96} and \cite[Proposition 3.2]{AS90}, but it will be easier to do this directly rather than to recall the definition of ``quasi-standard'' $C^*$-algebras and their properties.
+In the case when $A$ unital, the implication $1)\Rightarrow 6)$ also follows implicitly from \cite[Theorem 2.1]{Some96} and \cite[Proposition 3.2]{AS90}, but it will be easier to prove this directly than to recall the definition of ``quasi-standard'' $C^*$-algebras and their properties.

-As the topology on the spectrum of a $C^*$-algebra $A$ is the quotient topology induced from the hull-kernel topology on $\pr(A)$, we know that $A$ has an extremely disconnected primitive spectrum if and only if $A$ has an extremely disconnected spectrum.
-By Proposition \ref{prop:cent-AW-st}, all $AW^*$-algebras as well as all prime $C^*$-algebras have extremely disconnected spectra.
-Proposition \ref{prop:cent-AW-st} also tells us that if $A$ has an extremely disconnected spectrum, then $A$ is prime if and only if $\dim ZM(A) = 1$.
-Moreover, by \cite[Example 2.10]{AM94}, the $C^*$-algebra $M_{\loc}(A)$ of local multipliers of $A$, is boundedly centrally closed (and hence has an extremely disconnected spectrum).
+Since the canonical map from the spectrum of a $C^*$-algebra $A$ to $\pr(A)$ induces a bijection from the collection of open subsets (respectively, closed subsets) of the spectrum to the collection of open subsets (respectively, closed subsets) of $\pr(A)$, we know that $\pr(A)$ is extremely disconnected if and only if $A$ has an extremely disconnected spectrum.

+By \cite[Example 2.10]{AM94}, all prime $C^*$-algebras, all $AW^*$-algebras and local multipliers algebras of all $C^*$-algebras will satisfy the equivalent conditions in Proposition \ref{prop:cent-AW-st}.
+Moreover, Proposition \ref{prop:cent-AW-st} also tells us that if $A$ has an extremely disconnected spectrum, then $A$ is prime if and only if $\dim ZM(A) = 1$.

-In the following, we denote by $\beta \KI$ the Stone-Cech compactification of a (discrete) set $\KI$.
+In the following, we denote by $\beta \KI$ the Stone-Cech compactification of a set $\KI$ (as a discrete topological space).

-\begin{prop} Let $A$ be a $C^*$-algebra with an extremely disconnected primitive spectrum.
+\begin{prop} Let $A$ be a $C^*$-algebra with an extremely disconnected spectrum.

 \smnoind (a) $A = A_{\dc,1} \oplus A_{\dc,\infty} \oplus A_{\tw,1} \oplus A_{\tw,\infty} \oplus A_\ttr$.